LRvdLinden/find_my_dd_addon/README.md

 ## Prerequisite ⚙️
 ---
-- Make sure you have installed the lovelace [fold-entity-row](https://github.com/thomasloven/lovelace-fold-entity-row), [fontawesome icons](https://github.com/thomasloven/hass-fontawesome), [Cupertino Icons](https://github.com/menahishayan/HomeAssistant-Cupertino-Icons), [Button Card](https://github.com/custom-cards/button-card) and the integration [Neerslag app](https://github.com/aex351/home-assistant-neerslag-app).
+- Make sure you have installed the lovelace [fold-entity-row](https://github.com/thomasloven/lovelace-fold-entity-row), [fontawesome icons](https://github.com/thomasloven/hass-fontawesome) and [Cupertino Icons](https://github.com/menahishayan/HomeAssistant-Cupertino-Icons).
 This can be done manually or directly via hacs

 ## Installation Add-on ⚙️